orbitdb/field-manual/01_Tutorial/05_P2P_Part_2.md

 ### Discovering Peer's Databases

 To share data between peers, you will need to know their OrbitDB address.
-Unforutately, simply connecting to a peer is not enough, since there's not a simple way to obtain databases address from a simple IPFS peer-to-peer connection.
-To remedy this, you'll create a simple flow that exchanges user information via IPFS pubsub, and then use OrbitDB's loading and event system to load and display the data.
+Unfortunately, simply connecting to a peer is not enough, since there's not a simple way to obtain databases address from a simple IPFS peer-to-peer connection.
+To remedy this, you will create a simple flow that exchanges user information via IPFS pubsub, and then use OrbitDB's loading and event system to load and display the data.

-In order to provide a proper user experience, you'll want to hide as much of the peer and database discovery as possible by using OrbitDB and IPFS internals to exchange database addresses and load data upon peer connection.
+In order to provide a proper user experience, you will want to hide as much of the peer and database discovery as possible by using OrbitDB and IPFS internals to exchange database addresses and load data upon peer connection.

-The flow you'll create will be:
+The flow you will create will be:

 1. User manually requests a connection to a user
 2. On a successful connection, both peers send messages containing their user information via a database address